Havelocke History, Family Crest & Coats of Arms

 "It has always been a rare surname in England, although now immortalized."

 Early rolls listed Haveloc c.
 1210 in Cornwall and William, Robert Havelok in the Subsidy Rolls for Essex in 1327.

 After the Norman Conquest of England many of Duke William's rebellious Barons moved north.
 The border became a convenient no-man's land.
 Notable families such as the Percy, the Umfravilles and the Nevilles gathered many supporting clans around them.
 In the 16th century they became known as the 'unruly clans'.
 In that century, many of those clans drove their herds south, and they settled in Yorkshire and Lancashire.

 Early History of the Havelocke family

-Another 221 words (16 lines of text) covering the years 1327, 1369 and 1858 are included under the topic Early Havelocke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Havelocke research.
+Another 112 words (8 lines of text) covering the years 1327, 1369 and 1858 are included under the topic Early Havelocke History in all our PDF Extended History products and printed products wherever possible.

 Havelocke Spelling Variations

 Although the name, Havelocke, appeared in many references, from time to time, the surname was shown with the spellings Havelock, Havlock, Havilock, Havelocke, Havilok and many more.

 Early Notables of the Havelocke family (pre 1700)